Cuba Travel Guide

 Is it possible to travel Cuba on a budget?
 Learn how to plan your visit with my Cuba travel guide — featuring travel tips, costs, things to do, where to stay, and more.
-Experience the best of the country!
+Experience the best that Cuba has to offer!

 The island of Cuba was “discovered” and claimed for Spain by Christopher Columbus during his first voyage to the New World in 1492.